 Floating plants are not usually available in the winter as they disappear down to small buds or shoots on the bottom of the pond and we don't sell them as we think people might be disappointed with how they look.
 If you want these plants, you will usually have to buy them between April and September.

-How many plants do I need?
+How many plants do I need, and what types?

+- If you want to use plants to encourage wildlife, the single most important thing is to choose plants from each category so that you have a range of habitats within the pond - plants with underwater foliage, such as oxygenating plants, plants with floating leaves, and marginal plants around the edge.
+It is also helpful to emphasise British native plants, as they are overall more likely to be useful to our local wildlife.
 If you specifically want to encourage dragonflies and damselflies, make sure you have some marginal plants with tall stems that the larvae can crawl up as they emerge from the pond before flying away.
-If you are interested in butterflies and bees, try to choose plants that are on the RHS 'Perfect For Pollinators' list, such as Loosestrife or Water Forget-Me-Not.
-Finally, try to place some of your marginal plants and marsh plants around the pond’s edge in such a way that it blends with the vegetation of rest of the garden, to give cover so that small animals can enter or leave the pond without coming out into the open.
+If you are interested in butterflies and bees, try to choose plants that are on the RHS 'Perfect For Pollinators' list, such as loosestrife or spearwort (you can search our website using the keyword "perfect" or the keyword "pollinators").
+For frogs, toads, small mammals, and birds, try to place some of your marginal plants and marsh plants around the pond’s edge in such a way that it blends with the vegetation of rest of the garden, to give cover so that small animals can enter or leave the pond without coming out into the open.

 Finally, remember that is it normal for new ponds to go green.
 There is more information on algae and blanketweed on our page here.